-You may be surprised to discover that there is more to taking care of your teeth than simply brushing twice a day and using mouthwash.
-One of the biggest influences on the final condition of your teeth is what you eat and drink during the day, and so it makes sense for your dentist to give you dietary advice.
+You may be surprised to discover that there is more to taking care of your teeth than simply brushing twice a day and regular flossing.
+One of the biggest influences on the condition of your teeth is what you eat and drink during the day, and so it makes sense for your dentist to give you dietary advice.
 If you don’t know where to start looking, then your Gold Coast dentists at Pimpama City Dental Centre have a number of tips to keep your teeth healthy.

 Avoid damaging drinks